YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 Run Time Error: This message is an auxiliary message and is preceeded with a primary KILLBYSIGxxx message.

 Action: Refer to the accompanying message(s) and take appropriate action.
-Refer to the UNIX user documentation.
+Refer to the user documentation.
 If necessary, report the entire incident context to your YottaDB support channel for further analysis.

 ----------------------
 SIGADRALN